BolaWagdy/Shape-Area-With-Oop/README.md

 # Shape-Area-With-Oop
-Using virtual function to achieve one of oop's concepts.
+Using virtual function to achieve abstraction concept ( one of oop's concepts ).